Wojciech-Cyboron/Wojciech-Cyboron/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

 -->
 ### Hello 👋
 I am passionate about coding and new technologies 😄
 <br />
 <br />

-I create and still want to learn new things every day 🔭
+I create and still want to learn new things every day.
+I am working hard to become frontend and wordpress developer.
+This is the begin of my journey 🔭
 <br />
 <br />